 An active hemovigilance study conducted by Cerus included data for 57,171 INTERCEPT Plasma components transfused to 9,669 patients in 22,101 transfusion episodes.
 The primary endpoint of the post-market hemovigilance study was the number of transfusion episodes with at least one acute transfusion reaction (ATR) during routine use of INTERCEPT Plasma.
 Thirty-two subjects (0.3%) experienced an ATR following 41 separate transfusion episodes (0.2%); including 5 subjects (0.05%) who experienced an ATR following more than one transfusion episode.
 The most common signs/symptoms of those ATR were urticaria, chills, rash, and pruritus.
 Most ATRs were considered to be mild.
-Six ATRs were assessed as serious and possibly or probably related to study transfusion; the symptoms of these reactions were consistent with recognized transfusion reactions and included three instances of allergic reaction or symptoms of allergic reaction (e.g. rash, tachycardia, hypotension, respiratory symptoms, chills), two instances of fluid overload and one report of respiratory distress.
+Six ATRs were assessed as serious and possibly or probably related to study transfusion; the symptoms of these reactions were consistent with recognized transfusion reaction (e.g. rash, tachycardia, hypotension, respiratory symptoms, chills), two instances of fluid overload and one report of respiratory distress.